peterpeterp/REA_heat_wEU_JJA/README.md

 Ragone, F., Wouters, J., & Bouchet, F. (2018).
 Computation of extreme heat waves in climate models using a large deviation algorithm.
 Proceedings of the National Academy of Sciences of the United States of America, 115(1), Article 1. https://doi.org/10.1073/pnas.1712645115

+## Experiments

+### Current climate -> "ssp370-2025"
+Initial conditions from the years 2024-2026 from a 42 member ensemble folowing the SSP370 scenario.

+### Pre-industrial -> "piControl"
+Initial conditions from a piControl simulation taking every third year until we have 126 years (same number as for the ssp370-2025 ensemble).

 ## Available output